 Boomsourcing LLC ("the Company") was incorporated on June 6, 2016, and is domiciled in Utah, USA.
 The principal place of business is located in Utah, USA.
 The Company is primarily engaged in the provision of Business Process Outsourcing (BPO), Information Technology (IT), and Information Technology Enabled Services (ITeS).

-Material accounting policies
+- Material accounting policies 2

-Basis of preparation Statement of Compliance with Indian Accounting Standards (Ind AS)
+- 2.1 Basis of preparation

+- (a) Statement of Compliance with Indian Accounting Standards (Ind AS)

-These special purpose financial statements have been prepared in accordance with the Indian Accounting Standards ('Ind A5') as notified by Ministry of Corporate Affairs ('MCA') under Section 133 of the Companies Act, 2013 ('Act') read with the Companies (Indian Accounting Standards) Rules, 2015, as amended and other
+These special purpose financial statements have been prepared in accordance with the Indian Accounting Standards ('Ind AS') as notified by Ministry of Corporate Affairs ('WCA') under Section 133 of the Companies Act, 2013 ('Act') read with the Companies (Indian Accounting Standards) Rules, 2015, as amended and other relevant provisions of the Act.